nicholashc/uniswap-skim/README.md

 ## usage notes

-1. the scripts are hardcoded to use a local node on port 8545 for both http and ws requests (praise turbogeth).
-If you are using different ports or infura, change this line
+1. the scripts are hardcoded to use a local node on port 8545 for both http and ws requests (praise [turbogeth](https://github.com/ledgerwatch/turbo-geth)).
+If you are using different ports or infura, change this in the code
-2. there is a "token blacklist" array that includes tokens that are self-destructed or not actually contracts, etc. This reduces overall errors.
+2. there is a "token blacklist" array that includes tokens that are self-destructed, not actually contracts, or totally non-standard ERC20.
+This reduces overall errors
-3. there is a "whitelist" that correctly names tokens who didn't follow the ERC-20 standard and return a byte32 for their name. there is probably a smarter way to deal with this edge case
+3. there is a "whitelist" that correctly names tokens who didn't follow the ERC-20 standard and return a byte32 for their name. there is probably a smarter way to deal with this edge case than hardcoding but ¯\_(ツ)_/¯
 4. if you run into problems updating `events.js` hardcode the path directory in `fs.writeFile()` in `uniMarkets.js`
 5. `skim.js` defaults to return skim-able values that are greater than $0.10 or "NaN", which means coingecko does not have a price for that token. change those in the code if you want different parameters
-6. `events.js` is current as of block 10897528 and there are 9777 uniV2 Pairs
+6. `events.js` in this repo is current as of block 10897528 and there are 9777 uniV2 Pairs
 7. `skim.js` can take a few minutes to run as more and more markets are added
+8. if `uniMarkets.js` returns no results it's possible that there were no new pairs added since the last time you called the function

 ## example output